UNIT 5: THE GEOGRAPHY OF SERVICES

 TERTIARISATION OF THE ECONOMY

-Move from agricultura and manufacturing
+Move from agricultura and manufacturing to services.

 TERTIARY SECTOR